Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

 gl3 -->|LwM2M| ls
 ```

-### What does the gateway will do?
+### What Does the Gateway Do?

-1. Start the LwM2M Client and get all the device info from the deviceShifu.
+1. Start the LwM2M client and obtain all device information from deviceShifu.
-2. Register to the server and update the device info.
+2. Register the device with the server and update the device information.
-3. handle the request from the server.
+3. Handle requests from the server.
-4. When server enable Observe feature, the gateway will notify the server when the data changed or timeout.
+4. If the server enables the Observe feature, notify the server when data changes or a timeout occurs.
-5. When server send the read or write request, the gateway will call the deviceShifu to get the data or set the data.
+5. Handle read or write requests by calling deviceShifu to get or set the data.
-6. Before gateway shutdown, deregister from the server and stop the LwM2M Client.
+6. Before shutting down, deregister from the server and stop the LwM2M client.
-7. When server disconnect, the gateway will try to reconnect to the server and register again.
+7. If the server disconnects, the gateway will attempt to reconnect and re-register.
-8. When call deviceShifu instruction timeout, the gateway will return the error message to the server.
+8. If a deviceShifu instruction times out, the gateway will return an error message to the server.

 ```mermaid
 sequenceDiagram